What Happens Once You Plead Guilty or are Found Guilty – The Sentencing Process in Criminal Proceedings

 If the request for postponement is approved by the Court, please be mindful that the Court may also impose other conditions which the accused has to comply with.

-Once the postponement period is over, the accused person must surrender to the Court, afterwhich sentence is served immediately.
+Once the postponement period is over, the accused person must surrender to the Court, after which the sentence is served immediately.
+This is part of what happens after pleading guilty in Singapore.

 8. Newton Hearing

-A Newton Hearing is a special hearing which may be convened by the Court at any stage of the sentencing process when there is a dispute as to facts which may materially affect the sentence to be imposed on a person following his conviction.
-These disputes may occur in respect of conflicting specialist reports which would increase or reduce the blameworthiness of the accused person, a fact raised by the accused person in his mitigation plea which directly contradicts an element of the charge/s, or even the past criminal records of the accused person.
+A Newton Hearing is a special hearing that may be convened by the Court at any stage of the sentencing process when there is a dispute about facts that may significantly influence the sentence to be imposed on a person following his conviction.
+These disputes may arise due to conflicting specialist reports, which would modify the blameworthiness of the person, a fact pointed out by the accused person in his mitigation plea that directly contradicts an element of the charges, or even the past criminal records of the person.

-The process of a Newton Hearing is similar to that of a trial – the Prosecution and the Defence will call witnesses before closing submissions.
-At the end of the Newton Hearing, the Court will pronounce its decision on the disputed issue of fact.
-Once the decision has been made, the rest of the sentencing process is resumed.
+The process of a Newton Hearing resembles a trial – the Prosecution and the Defence summon witnesses before closing submissions.
+At the termination of the Newton Hearing, the Court will declare its decision on the disputed fact.
+Once the decision is made, the remainder of the sentencing process in criminal courts in Singapore is resumed.

 Conclusion